vishnuram1999/audits/README.md

     - [ ] Whether any critical Address Changes (Should Use Two-step Procedure)
     - [ ] Use `Ownable2StepUpgradeable` instead of `OwnableUpgradeable` contract
     - [ ] `solmate`'s `SafeTransferLib` doesn't check whether the ERC20 contract exists
-    - [ ] Check loss of precision due to rounding
+    - [ ] Check loss of precision due to rounding.

   - [ ] Medium severity issue checks